- What It’s Like to Attend Therapy for Weight Loss

 What program did you use?

 I used the Weight Watchers Online program for the first year.
 The second year I wore a Body Bugg (similar to a Fit Bit) and tracked my eating with their online food tracker.
-Currently when I am keeping track (I don’t always, only from time to time as a check-in), I use the My Net Diary app on my phone and I wear a FitBit Surge.
+Currently when I am keeping track (I don’t always, only from time to time as a check-in), I use the My Net Diary app on my phone.

-Do any diet pills work?
+Do diet pills or shots work?

 Is there a certain type of diet you recommend?
 Should I eat low carb?

-There is some newer research that shows a higher protein/lower carb diet may be somewhat more effective for metabolism, but overall it still comes down to calories in vs. calories out.
-The best program is the one you can stick with for life!
+The best program is the one you can stick with for life.
 I love carbs.
 I’ll never be able to give up all bread, desserts, and other items that taste wonderful.
-Everything in moderation.
+Everything is in moderation.

 Does it matter when I eat?
 A lot of programs suggest not eating before bed.